MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-restrict-usb.md

 ## A device is blocked but should be allowed

-Some USB devices have multiple GUIDs, and it's common to miss some GUIDs in your settings.
+Some USB devices have multiple GUIDs, and it's common to miss some GUIDs in your policy settings.
 As a result, a USB device that's allowed in your settings, might be blocked on the device.

-For example, in the **Allow installation of devices using drivers that match these device setup classes** setting, the Multimedia class GUID is entered, and the camera is blocked:
+In the following example, in the **Allow installation of devices using drivers that match these device setup classes** setting, the Multimedia class GUID is entered, and the camera is blocked:

 :::image type="content" source="media/administrative-templates-restrict-usb/camera-blocked.png" alt-text="Windows can't find your camera message on a Windows device.":::